-Reececliff Family Diner began its life as the Ducky-Mucky restaurant in 1934 Lakeland, Florida.
+Reececliff Family Diner (940 Florida Ave S) began its life as the Ducky-Mucky restaurant in 1934 Lakeland, Florida.

 During an interview with the Tampa Tribune in 1981, former World War II engineer Ken Beals recalled how the Reececliff was the only drive-in in Lakeland.
 He and the flyboys stationed at Drane Field nearby frequented the Reececliff to “drive in and park and have a Coke.“

-In 1953, the hiring of teenager Jeanette Mobley would prove to be an important move.
-Mobley aka Miss Jeanette would bake pies at Reececliff until her retirement in 2013.
+In 1953, the hiring of teenager Jeanette Mobley would prove to be an essential move.
+Mobley, aka Miss Jeanette, would bake pies at Reececliff until her retirement in 2013.

-Pies were already on the menu but it was during those key years that the scratch-made pies would become the thing of Lakeland legend.
+Pies were already on the menu, but the scratch-made pies would become the thing of Lakeland legend during those critical years.
 The pies have been a Thanksgiving staple in households for years.

 In 2002, James Bronkhorst purchased the restaurant from the Stidham family.